luna-nightbyte/ML-process/README.md

 ml-processor  | A copy of this license is made available in this container at /NGC-DL-CONTAINER-LICENSE for your convenience. ml-processor  |
 ```

+*Note: Always verify any atuo generated annotations using a software like [LabelImg](https://github.com/HumanSignal/labelImg)*

 ### Settings
 The [docker-compoe.yml](https://github.com/luna-nightbyte/ML-process/blob/main/docker-compose.yml) file contains os enviroments that is used inside all of the containers to run each app.